My sweet baking buddy, Danielle, called these her Favorite Chocolate Chip Cookies. Bill gave these Double Chocolate Chip Cookies two thumbs up.

 - Better Than Brownies Cookies from Brown Eyed Baker — a portable way to enjoy the fabulous taste of brownies!

-- Flourless Chocolate Cookies from That Skinny Chick Can Bake — you don’t have to be follow a gluten free diet to adore these cookies
+- Flourless Chocolate Cookies from That Skinny Chick Can Bake — you don’t have to follow a gluten-free diet to adore these cookies

 - Chocolate Chip Cookies and Cream Cookies from Inside BruCrew Life –a delicious way to kick up a regular chocolate chip cookie

 - Triple Chocolate Cookies from That Skinny Chick Can Bake –because double chocolate just isn’t enough!

 - Soft Chocolate Cookies with Peanut Butter Frosting from The Food Charlatan — adding peanut butter to the mix was genius!